 Call Your Spirit Back

-For 8 years, I’ve attended this winter retreat in Madison.
-Three days of intense practice with a hundred people, all holding an intention of mindfulness and compassion.
-When the retreat went virtual, I thought: yes!
+Three days of dedicated practice with a 100 people, all holding an intention of mindfulness and compassion.

-The community and structure helped me create a tender space to feel all the feels (which is a lot!).
-I felt loss, sadness, gratitude, fear, love, and belonging.
+I had space to feel all the feels.
+Loss, sadness, gratitude, fear, love, and belonging.
 An internal gentleness is needed to process complex emotions.
-I'm grateful that I said "yes."

 During the retreat, I heard a poem written by former US poet laureate, Joy Harjo.
 Here are a few powerful lines: